-EU Regulation (EC) No 853/2004 laying down specific hygiene rules for food of animal origin states that in most cases meat for human consumption must be from animals slaughtered in an approved slaughterhouse (an approved slaughterhouse could include a licensed mobile slaughterhouse but not an itinerant slaughterman).
-A full list of meat establishments that are approved to slaughter livestock and/or cut meat can be found on the Food Standards Agency (FSA) website; contact details for those wanting further information about approved meat establishments across the UK are also available by following the link.
+Regulation (EC) 853/2004 laying down specific hygiene rules for food of animal origin states that in most cases meat for human consumption must be from animals slaughtered in an approved slaughterhouse where slaughter is, amongst other things, subject to inspection and verification by the Food Standards Agency (FSA) (an approved slaughterhouse could include a licensed mobile slaughterhouse).
+A full list of meat establishments that are approved to slaughter livestock and/or cut meat can be found on the FSA website; contact details for those wanting further information about approved meat establishments across the UK are also available by following this link.

 Can I slaughter the cattle myself?

 It is lawful for your cattle to be slaughtered on your farm by you, as long as you observe certain requirements.

 You must have the necessary skills and training to ensure that you slaughter the animals humanely.
 Also you need to have the necessary equipment and be sure that you can use it competently.

 It is an offence under the Animal Welfare Act 2006 to cause unnecessary suffering to any animal.